 I truly love American horror comics as they delve into the crazy minds of characters that movies have stopped doing.
 The art is usually brilliant, and the craziness is just running rampant.
 Colder is one of those comics, however, one of my favorite things about this series is the monster design.

 The five-part series follows a mental patient that is being taken care of by a nurse.
 Declan lives with the said nurse, but he’s getting colder and colder as time moves on and everyone thinks he’s in a coma.
 There are no records of him as the series opens up with a fire that burns down an asylum during World War II.
-Declan later discovers he must fight an enemy named Nimble Jack who put him in the coma, to begin with.
+Declan later discovers he must fight an enemy named Nimble Jack who put him in a coma, to begin with.
 Insane people or crazy people are actually mentally stuck in an alternate world full of evil monsters and batshit insane stuff.

 This is when the comic got really good; Declan taking his caretaker into the other world and using insane people as kind of a port key or doorway.
 Nimble Jack eats the souls of insane people and his prize is Declan himself who’s been “marinating” in insanity for him to devour.
-Nimble Jack actually reminds me a lot of The Joker and I couldn’t help but notice his mannerisms which isn’t all that bad actually.
+Nimble Jack actually reminds me a lot of The Joker and I couldn’t help but notice his mannerisms which aren’t all that bad actually.

-The comic is surprisingly well paced and forgoes the panels of nothing with panels of heavy dialog.
+The comic is surprisingly well-paced and forgoes the panels of nothing with panels of heavy dialog.
 I felt there was a beginning middle and end through the five issues which are hard to pull off.
 The characters are likable, and the comic makes you think about your own sanity which most comics don’t do.
 The grotesque monsters are truly unique and are disgusting and keep you hooked as well as the occasional scenes of gore.

 Overall, Colder is a great horror comic series and I couldn’t find much wrong with it except some slightly rushed character development, but overall this series is quite memorable.